Tentena, Indonesia: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you go to Tentena in December, you will notice that it can be sweltering.
-Expect it to rain about two thirds of the time.
+Traveling to Tentena in November, you will notice that it is consistently hot.
+Expect it to rain about half of the time.
 Average temperatures (including nighttime) are in the high 70s F (mid 20s C).

 What to wear/what to pack: